 I am delighted to have had a complex litigation case that I am working on reported in the England and Wales Law Reports.
-For a solicitor this is a big deal as there are less and less cases that get to litigation these days!
+For a solicitor, this is a big deal as there are fewer and fewer cases that get to litigation these days!

 The case in question involved a mechanical services installation subcontractor, my client, who had carried out work on a care home in Stoke-on-Trent in 2010-2011 and the technical legal issue being considered was that of limitation.